bradduthie/blog/_posts/2017-01-01-evolution-of-inbreeding.md

-from her own reproductive success defines her *inclusive fitness* as accrued through her reproductive decision; inclusive fitness, more generally, can be used to determine how selection will act on a particular behaviour (Hamilton 1964a; Grafen 2006).
-In the case of inbreeding, we can contrast the inclusive fitness accrued from inbreeding with that of outbreeding,
+from her own reproductive success defines her *inclusive fitness* as accrued through her reproductive decision; inclusive fitness, more generally, can be used to determine how selection will act on a phenotype at any given level of biological organisation (Hamilton 1964a;
+Grafen 2006).
+In the case of a focal individual inbreeding, we can contrast the inclusive fitness accrued from inbreeding with that of outbreeding,

 n (1 - *δ*) + 1/8 n (1 - *δ*) &gt; n.

-Now, note that the above inequality isn't always false -- as it obviously was in the first inequality when indirect fitness was not taken into account.
+Now, note that the above inequality isn't always false -- as was obviously the case in the first inequality when indirect fitness was not taken into account.
 If we now imagine a very small value of *δ*, then the left hand side of the above inequality will approach a value of *n* + (1/8)*n*, higher than the inclusive fitness of outbreeding (*n*).